 School buses are the safest vehicles on the road, so you can have confidence your child will get to school safely in this powerful vessel.

-We know, sending your kid on the school bus is a huge step.
+Sending your kid on the school bus is a huge step, we know!
 It’s a big thing for them and you!
 It marks their transition into responsible and independent young people.
 If you trust your child will stay seated and have great behavior on the bus, consider sending them this way.
 The likelihood they’ll arrive safely is much greater on a bus than in your own vehicle.
 Let’s keep kids safe in the seat—even school-aged kiddos in bus seats!

 Travel to school by car instead?
 Take a look at our blog on school car lines!